RNA editing: Isomerization

+Base editing is the third major class of rRNA modification, specifically in eukaryotes.
+There are 8 categories of base edits that can occur at the gap between the small and large ribosomal subunits.
+RNA methyltransferases are the enzymes that introduce base methylation.
+Acetyltransferases are the enzymes responsible for acetylation of cytosine in rRNA.
+Base methylation plays a role in translation.
+These base modifications all work in conjunction with the two other main classes of modification to contribute to RNA structural stability.
+An example of this occurs in N7-methylation, which increases the nucleotide's charge to increase ionic interactions of proteins attaching to the RNA before translation.

 Editing by insertion or deletion

 RNA editing through the addition and deletion of uracil has been found in kinetoplasts from the mitochondria of Trypanosoma brucei.

 Because this may involve a large fraction of the sites in a gene, it is sometimes called "pan-editing" to distinguish it from topical editing of one or a few sites.

 Pan-editing starts with the base-pairing of the unedited primary transcript with a guide RNA (gRNA), which contains complementary sequences to the regions around the insertion/deletion points.
 The newly formed double-stranded region is then enveloped by an editosome, a large multi-protein complex that catalyzes the editing.
 The editosome opens the transcript at the first mismatched nucleotide and starts inserting uridines.
 The inserted uridines will base-pair with the guide RNA, and insertion will continue as long as A or G is present in the guide RNA and will stop when a C or U is encountered.
 The inserted nucleotides cause a frameshift, and result in a translated protein that differs from its gene.

 The mechanism of the editosome involves an endonucleolytic cut at the mismatch point between the guide RNA and the unedited transcript.
 The next step is catalyzed by one of the enzymes in the complex, a terminal U-transferase, which adds Us from UTP at the 3' end of the mRNA.
 The opened ends are held in place by other proteins in the complex.
 Another enzyme, a U-specific exoribonuclease, removes the unpaired Us.
 After editing has made mRNA complementary to gRNA, an RNA ligase rejoins the ends of the edited mRNA transcript.
 As a consequence, the editosome can edit only in a 3' to 5' direction along the primary RNA transcript.
 The complex can act on only a single guide RNA at a time.
 Therefore, a RNA transcript requiring extensive editing will need more than one guide RNA and editosome complex.